tbebekis/AspNetCore-Mvc-Request-Localization/README.md

     }
 ```

-> **NOTE**: `SupportedCultures` defines a list of cultures supported by the application.
-For a culture to be used by the application as the current culture, it must be contained in the `SupportedCultures`, as defined above.
+> **NOTE**: `SupportedCultures` property defines a list of cultures supported by the application.
+For a culture to be used by the application as the current culture, it must be contained in the `SupportedCultures`, as seen above.
 Your `GetRequestCultureFromSomeWhere()` should return one of the `SupportedCultures`.

 Of course you may use your own custom `Request Culture Provider` class.
 Something like the following

 ```
     public class MyCustomRequestCultureProvider : RequestCultureProvider
     {
         public override async Task<ProviderCultureResult> DetermineProviderCultureResult(HttpContext httpContext)
         {
             await Task.Yield();
             CultureInfo CI = GetRequestCultureFromSomeWhere();
             return new ProviderCultureResult(CI.Name);
         }
     }
 ```

 and register it as